ArcaneEngineer/ECS-tutorials/part3.md

 }
 ```

-...we can easily and _numerically_ index into the various aspects of our `entitiesRawData` (input) and `entityArcheTypes` (secondary input) arrays in order to accurately produce the contents of our `component.array` (output, that is, our components for the current entity `[e]`).
+...we can _numerically_ index into the various aspects of our `entitiesRawData` (input) and `entityArcheTypes` (secondary input) arrays in order to accurately produce the contents of our `component.array` (output, that is, our components for the current entity `[e]`).

 I prefer numeric indexing to name-based indexing, for two reasons:

-- it is more efficient [in most cases](https://stackoverflow.com/questions/10639488/faster-to-access-numeric-property-by-string-or-integer) -- comparisons can occur faster than `string` name based indexing.
-(I'm unsure how true this remains in 2024 across different browsers)
+- it is more efficient [in most cases](https://stackoverflow.com/questions/10639488/faster-to-access-numeric-property-by-string-or-integer) -- comparisons occur faster than `string` name based indexing.
-- Since you the reader could implement an ECS in your language of choice, it's best to opt for the most language-agnostic approach, in case you don't have string-keyed map support, which Javascript objects have (or indeed _are_) by default.
+- Since you could implement an ECS in your language of choice, it's best to opt for the most language-agnostic approach, in case you don't have string-keyed map support, which Javascript objects have by default.

 ### Updating our component initialisation functions